devika1402/lead-conversion-analytics/README.md

 6. Pin dependencies and add CI.
 7. Remove or replace the opaque legacy artifact.
 8. Move local database credentials into environment configuration.

-## Portfolio position

-This repository demonstrates relational modelling, container orchestration, and dashboard prototyping.
-It remains supporting evidence until the ingestion path and reliability gaps above are fixed.